Shariah Compliant Funds:

-Islamic funds or Shariah Compliant funds refers to a joint pool, where investors contribute their surplus money, to invest and earn Ha-laal profits.
-Subscribers of Islamic investment funds and Islamic mutual funds receive a document which certifying their subscription.
+Shariah Compliant funds refers to a joint pool, where investors contribute their surplus money, to invest and earn halal profits.
+Subscribers of Shariah compliant mutual funds or halal mutual funds receive a document which certifying their subscription.
 This document may be called “Certification”, “Share” or “Unit”, and in Islamic Shariah, its validity is always subject to following two conditions:

 Subscribers should clearly understand that the returns are tied up with the sharing of actual profit or loss.
 However, if the losses are due to the negligence of management then they are not liable to compensate it.

 Funds must be invested in Shariah compliant business.
-And all channels of investment, as well as the business terms must conform to the Shariah principles.
+And all channels of investment, as well as the business terms must conform to the principles of Islamic banking and finance.

 - Company is not involved in prohibited elements or activities (such as: Riba or Gambling).

 The Ijarah funds are based on the concept of Ijarah.
 Subscription amount is used to purchase assets, such as Real Estate, Vehicle or Machinery, and they are leased out to users.
 The Ijarah funds own the assets, and rentals are the profit of the subscribers.

 The Islamic commodity funds are based on commodities, and the subscription amount is used to purchase different commodities, for resale.
 Profit generated by the resale is considered as the income, and it is distributed among the subscribers of funds.